 Massacre on St. Valentine’s Day

 Chicago’s gang war reached its bloody climax in the so-called St. Valentine’s Day Massacre of 1929.
-One of Capone’s longtime enemies, the Irish gangster George “Bugs” Moran, ran his bootlegging operations out of a garage on the North Side of Chicago.
+One of Capone’s longtime enemies, the Irish gangster George “Bugs” Moran, ran his bootlegging operations out of a garage at 2122 North Clark Street.
 On February 14, seven members of Moran’s operation were gunned down while standing lined up, facing the wall of the garage.
 Some 70 rounds of ammunition were fired.
 When police officers from Chicago’s 36th District arrived, they found one gang member, Frank Gusenberg, barely alive.
 In the few minutes before he died, they pressed him to reveal what had happened, but Gusenberg wouldn’t talk.